-Here, Employee received her RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
+Here, Employee received his RIF notice on October 2, 2009, and the RIF effective date was November 2, 2009.
 The notice stated that Employee's position was being abolished as a result of a RIF.
-The notice further provided Employee with information regarding her right to appeal the termination.
+The notice further provided Employee with information regarding his right to appeal his termination.
 It is therefore undisputed that Employee was given the required thirty (30) days written notice prior to the effective date of the RIF.

-In addition, OEA Rule 621.3 provides that "if a party fails to take reasonable steps to prosecute or defend an appeal, the Administrative Judge, in the exercise of sound discretion, may dismiss the
+In addition, OEA Rule 621.3 provides that "if a party fails to take reasonable steps to prosecute or defend an appeal, the Administrative Judge, in the exercise of sound discretion, may dismiss the action or rule for the appellant."
+Failure of a party to prosecute an appeal includes,